molecularmodelingsection/TTMD/README.md

 1. open a terminal within the directory of interest
 2. activate the right conda environment (**conda activate ttmd**)
 3. run the code (**python3 TTMD.py**)

+To test the code, an example system is provided in **test** directory.